mdickinson/bigfloat/reference.rst

    mode specified by the current context.
 The integer 0 is always converted to positive zero.

-   .. method:: exact(value, precision=None)
+   .. method:: exact(cls, value, precision=None)

-     Construct a new :class:`BigFloat` instance from an integer, string, float or another :class:`BigFloat` instance, doing an exact conversion where possible.
-Unlike the usual BigFloat constructor, this alternative constructor makes no use of the current context.
+      A classmethod to construct a new :class:`BigFloat` instance from an integer, string, float or another :class:`BigFloat` instance, doing an exact conversion where possible.
+Unlike the usual BigFloat constructor, this alternative constructor makes no use of the current context and will not affect the current flags.

       If value is an integer, float or BigFloat, then the precision keyword must not be given, and the conversion is exact.
 The resulting BigFloat has a precision sufficiently large to hold the converted value exactly.
 If value is a string, then the precision argument must be given.
 The string is converted using the given precision and the RoundTiesToEven rounding mode.

-     This method should never affect the current flags.
+   .. method:: as_integer_ratio(self)

+      Return a pair (n, d) of integers such that n and d are relatively prime, d is positive, and the value of self is exactly n/d.

+      If self is an infinity or nan then ValueError is raised.
+Both negative and positive zeros are converted to (0, 1).